Residual Back Projection With Untrained Neural Networks: Experiments and Results

-We first show how the newly invented RBP connection helps the neural network reconstruct images better.
-In Fig.\ref{RBP recon process}, the first row shows the reconstruction results for different numbers of iterations; the second row shows the corresponding input updated by the RBP connection, where histogram expansion is performed on all images for better contrast.
-The number of views is $90$, uniformly distributed from $0^{\circ}$ to $90^{\circ}$, so it is a limited-angle CT reconstruction problem with high difficulty.
+To demonstrate the efficacy of the RBP connection and show the details of the RBP-DIP's reconstruction process, the procedure of a limited-angle CT reconstruction is shown in Fig.\ref{RBP recon process}.
+Its first row illustrates the results of reconstruction across different iterations, whereas the second row presents the respective inputs fed into the U-net, which are updated through the RBP connection.
+Here, the number of views is set to $90$, uniformly distributed from $0^{\circ}$ to $90^{\circ}$.
+This scenario presents a challenging limited-angle CT reconstruction problem.

-In the first iteration (Fig.\ref{RBP recon process}a), the input will be updated by the RBP connection before feeding into the neural network.
-So this input is just the first iteration output of the steepest descent algorithm multiplied by $\beta$.
-The output is highly randomized since the entire neural network is randomly initialized.
+In the first iteration, as depicted in Fig.\ref{RBP recon process}a, the input image undergoes an update via the RBP connection prior to being fed to the U-net.
+Thus, this input is the normalized first iteration output of the implemented IR algorithm (normalized back projection image in our case).
+The output appears completely randomized since the entire neural network is randomly initialized.

-In the 10th iteration (Fig.\ref{RBP recon process}b), the deep image prior property helps the model quickly converge to the correct shape, where an object lies in the center and the background is totally black (no streak artifacts caused by the missing projections).
-The corresponding input image guides the model by highlighting the area requiring correction.
-In that case, the model will utilize such information more when reconstructing quadrants II and IV, and utilize the deep image prior property more when reconstructing quadrants I and III.
-As a result, a better reconstruction result is obtained in the 20th iteration (Fig.\ref{RBP recon process}c).

-In the 2000th iteration (Fig.\ref{RBP recon process}d), an acceptable reconstruction result has been generated.
-At this time, the input mainly focuses on the edges of the object to improve details.
-Finally, a high-quality reconstruction result can be obtained (Fig.\ref{RBP recon process}e).
-The reconstruction results generated by other methods are shown in the second row of Fig.\ref{reconresult}, it is evident that the image generated by our proposed method has the highest quality.

-A direct comparison between the proposed RBP-DIP method and the current untrained method~\cite{baguer2020computed} under the sparse-view condition in terms of reconstruction loss and SNR is shown in Fig.\ref{trainingperformance}.
-The reconstruction loss can be further reduced with the proposed RBP connection, and the reconstruction SNR can be improved by about 8dB, which is significant.
+In the 10th and 20th iterations (Fig.\ref{RBP recon process}b and Fig.\ref{RBP recon process}c), the DIP property effectively expedites the recovery of the object over its support.
+Of note are lack of artifacts commonly caused by having missing views in the data.
+The input images highlight the region which can be relatively accurately reconstructed by conventional IR methods.
+This can be used to guide the model in the later iteration.
+In our experiment, the model capitalizes on the input images more when reconstructing the upper-left and lower-right segments of the image, while relying predominantly on the DIP property for the reconstruction of the upper-right and lower-left parts.